-The District's assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources at June 30, 2023, resulting in a government-wide total net position of \$223.6 million.
-Government-wide net position increased \$32.1 million from June 30, 2022 as a primary result of increased capital assets, higher federal source funding, and expenditure decreases from conservative budget plans to combat economic inflationary factors.
+The District's assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources at June 30, 2024, resulting in a government-wide total net position of \$233.3 million.
+Government-wide net position increased \$9.7 million from June 30, 2023 as a primary result of increased capital assets, higher state and federal source funding, and expenditure decreases from conservative budget plans to combat economic inflationary factors.

-The District's Governmental Fund Financial Statements reported a combined ending fund balance in fiscal year 2023 of \$115.5 million.
-The unassigned fund balance for the general fund of \$41.6 million, or 28% of the total general fund expenditures.
-The general fund total unassigned fund balance increased by \$10.9 million from June 30, 2022 due to conservative spending and higher federal revenue collections than anticipated.
+The District's Governmental Fund Financial Statements reported a combined ending fund balance in fiscal year 2024 of \$129.4 million.
+The unassigned fund balance for the general fund was \$39.8 million, or 22.7% of the total general fund expenditures.
+The general fund had a total of \$173.8 million in revenues and \$175.7 million in expenditures, resulting in the general fund total unassigned fund balance decreasing by \$1.9 million from the prior fiscal year ending June 30, 2023.
+This reduction was due to a deliberate increase in spending, providing strategic retention stipends for returning staff aimed at lowering overall carryover balances to comply with state and legislative regulations.

-Among the major funds, the general fund had \$158.9 million in revenues, \$147.9 million in expenditures, resulting in a fund balance increase of \$10.9 million.
-The Debt Service Fund ended its year with a fund balance of \$13.6 million which is used for the retirement of debt.
-The Capital Projects Fund ended the year with a fund balance of \$34.2 million which is restricted for school district construction projects.
-During fiscal year 2023, the District continued renovation projects at both elementary and secondary sites, and continued construction of a multipurpose activity center.
-The District issued \$33 million in bonds during the fiscal year 2022-2023, and ended the year with just under \$110 million outstanding in commercial paper.
+Among the other major funds, the Debt Service Fund ended its year with a fund balance of \$31 million which is used for the retirement of debt.
+The Capital Projects Fund ended the year with a fund balance of \$28.8 million which is restricted for school district construction projects.
+During fiscal year 2024, the District continued renovation projects at both elementary and secondary sites, and completed construction of a multipurpose activity center.
+The District issued \$21.8 million in bonds during the fiscal year 2023-24, and ended the year with just under \$115 million outstanding in commercial paper.

-During the year, the District's expenses were \$32.1 million less than the \$228.3 million generated in taxes and other revenues for governmental-wide activities.
-Expenses totaled \$167.8 million after charges for services and operating grants and contributions (revenue).
-Total revenue from property taxes, state aid, investment income, and miscellaneous revenues is \$200 million.
+During the year, the District's expenses were \$9.7 million less than the \$256.8 million generated in taxes and other revenues for governmental-wide activities.
+Expenses totaled \$222 million after charges for services and operating grants and contributions (revenue).
+The total revenue received from property taxes, state aid, investment income, and miscellaneous revenues equaled \$231.7 million.